EC528-Fall-2023/Open-Education-Testing/README.md

 ![](images/diagram.png)

 Throughout the duration of this project, we will be contributing directly to open education tests.
 These tests directly involve the functionality of jupyter notebooks and other supported platforms.
-These tests do not involve server-side support, such as containerized support and remote access.
+They do not involve server-side support, such as containerized support and remote access.